Electric scooters have disrupted micromobility worldwide, causing injuries and a fair load of resentment among pedestrians.

 Swedish company Voi Technology and Irish startup Luna Systems have begun integrating computer vision technology so scooters know whether they’re riding on a footpath, a cycle lane or a street.
 Further down the line, this information could prompt riders to change their behaviour, get off sidewalks and park in the right areas.

-After testing it among employees, Voi is introducing the technology for public use in the English city of Northampton this summer, before gradually rolling it out across other European cities.
+After testing it among employees, Voi introduced the technology for public use in the English city of Northampton this summer, and is now gradually rolling it out across other European cities, including Brussels from September 8.

 "With computer vision, e-scooters can be trained to see and recognise situations that are hazardous.
 This world-first pilot will set new standards of safety for this new form of transport," Voi CEO Fredrik Hjelm said in a statement, adding that the move would benefit riders, pedestrians and authorities alike.